Are Countries Keeping their Paris Agreement Promises?

 The paper showed that although the NDCs offer many policies to reach their emissions targets, these goals are not ‘quantified’, meaning there is no way to measure how each policy can reach its emissions target.

-The study compares each country’s CO2 emissions per capita and gross domestic product (GDP) and then looks at their policies and strategies.
-It also looks at their reduction target and what year they plan to achieve these targets.
+The study compares each country’s CO2 emissions per capita and gross domestic product (GDP) and then examines its policies and strategies.
+It also examines its reduction targets and the year in which it plans to achieve them.

 It used the Asia Pacific Economic Cooperation (APEC) data to get the following information: population, historical GDP and emissions, and their business-as-usual emissions projection.

-Some of the study’s key findings revealed that most countries will see a rapid increase in emissions from their energy sector in a business as usual scenario, doubling in countries like Indonesia, Philippines, and Vietnam, except Singapore, by 2030.
+Some of the study’s key findings revealed that most countries will rapidly increase emissions from their energy sector in a business-as-usual scenario, doubling in countries like Indonesia, the Philippines, and Vietnam, except Singapore, by 2030.

-It is essential to review the NDCs of each country to know whether their policies or plans to curb carbon emissions are enough to make a significant dent in reducing the amount of greenhouse gas in the atmosphere.
+It is essential to review each country’s NDCs to determine whether its policies or plans to curb carbon emissions are enough to reduce the amount of greenhouse gases in the atmosphere significantly.

 The paper concludes that more analysis is needed to understand how these policies can achieve carbon emissions reductions and whether these plans are even adequate to hit the carbon emissions targets stated in their NDCs.

-The study is helpful for policy-makers, climate advocates, and stakeholders to keep track of the climate actions that each country is doing.
+The study helps policymakers, climate change advocates, and stakeholders keep track of each country’s climate actions.

-To access the entire report, click the link below:
+To access the entire report, click the link in the “Source” section.

 Fulton, L., Mejia, A., Arioli, M., Dematera, K., Lah, O. (2017).
 Climate Change Mitigation Pathways for Southeast Asia: CO2 Emissions Reduction Policies for the Energy and Transport Sectors.
 MDPI Open Access Journals.
 Retrieved from: https://www.mdpi.com/2071-1050/9/7/1160